 To see all our things to do, we’d recommend 3 full days on the coast.
 Either stay centrally near Dorchester and drive out each day, or split your stay between the Purbeck peninsula in the east and Lyme Regis in the west.

-We have put together a list of the best places to stay on the Jurassic Coast which includes the main areas to stay on the coast, what to see in each spot, and our pick of the best accommodation ranging from great value budget options to luxurious beach huts.
+We have put together a list of the best places to stay on the Jurassic Coast which includes the main areas to stay on the coast.

 BEST TIME TO VISIT THE JURASSIC COAST